 Life is unpredictable; therefore, it is essential that you are always prepared for the worst.
 One of the most effective ways to prepare for an emergency is to ensure that you are self-sufficient and always have your own food source.
 An emergency garden is a lifeline that provides a fresh, sustainable supply of nourishment during difficult times.
-Keep reading to discover how to grow an emergency garden.

 What Is An Emergency Garden

 In case of a food shortage, an emergency garden is one where you can grow your own fruits and vegetables.
 If disaster was to strike, it would ensure that you and your loved ones never go hungry.
-While you can plant any crops you like, the main aim is to plant fruits and vegetables that will grow fast, are nutritionally dense, grow well in different climates, and can store for long periods.
+While you can plant any crops you like, the main aim is to plant fruits and vegetables that will grow fast, are nutritionally dense, grow well in different climates, and can be stored for long periods.

 Here are some tips: